kateb11/CTF-Write-Ups/BYU-CTF-Fall-2021/Routing/README.md

 2. View Relevant Line in a File Editor

 After finding the relevant line, I opened the file in Visual Studio Code and searched the file using 'Ctrl + f'.
 Searching for "Cologix Billing" brought me to an email, very deep in the file, that said to contain a copy of an invoice.
-Scrolling to the end of this email, I found two attachments, a PNG and a PDF, and their Base 64 encodings.
+Scrolling to the end of this email, I found two attachments and their as 64 encoding.
+The attachments were a PNG and a PDF.

  ![Email](Pictures/Email.png)